osisoft/OCS-Docs/Content_Portal/Documentation/Management/Account_Tenant.md

 # Tenants

 APIs to manage an OCS Customer tenant account.
 A tenant represents the set of services, applications, data, and configuration state available to a customer.
 Users are associated with a tenant via at least one configured identity provider and access to resources can be managed for those users via the assignment of roles.
 Data and services provided by a tenant may also span geographical regions.
-A tenant has:
+A tenant has
 APIs to manage an OCS customer tenant.
 Unlike namespaces, tenants are not scoped to a region.
 Tenant level information, such as users and clients, is stored in all supported regions for read-only purposes.
 Write operations for tenant management and identity and access management are only supported through the global base URL.
 Unsupported requests return a status of ``Method Not Allowed`` (405).
 The resolution is to utilize the global base URL (https://dat-b.osisoft.com/) for write operations that are not scoped to a namespace.

 * Name (was Company Name) – official customer name.
 May not be unique.